The Executive’s Guide to Ecommerce Email Marketing

 1. Platform Selection

-• Integration: The email platform must integrate well with your ecommerce store so that data can flow seamlessly between the two.
+- Integration: The email platform must integrate well with your ecommerce store so data can flow seamlessly between the two.
 This is crucial for your program to thrive.
-This will allow you to easily search, store, and report on revenue attributed to email.
-This will also allow you to quickly segment (or group) customers from your email list based on behaviors and interests they have taken on your site.
+This’ll allow you to easily search, store, and report on revenue attributed to email.
+This’ll also allow you to quickly segment (or group) customers from your email list based on their behaviors and interests.

-If you’d like to learn more about Klaviyo and things to keep in mind when selecting a platform, read our Complete Klaviyo Review for Ecommerce Email Marketing.
+If you’d like to learn more about Klaviyo and things to keep in mind when selecting a platform, read The Complete Klaviyo Review for Ecommerce Email Marketing.

 2. Email Campaigns (Promotions and Content)